This guideline applies to campground and RV park operators and guests.

 - Print and post signage at all entries into enclosed public spaces to notify customers of mandatory use of non-medical masks.

 - At time of check-in, provide each party with an information sheet outlining campground policies.

 Cleaning and Disinfecting Shared Spaces and Equipment

-- Proper cleaning and disinfection is a critical component of preventing disease transmission, especially high-touch surfaces in shared facilities and equipment such as key pads of debit machines, door handles, taps, toilet flush handles and laundry machine dials and buttons.
+- Clean and disinfect high-touch surfaces in shared facilities and equipment such as key pads of debit machines, door handles, taps, toilet flush handles and laundry machine dials and buttons.

-- Institute a log of daily cleaning and disinfection practices and keep records, including inventory of gloves, masks and supplies.
+- Institute a log of daily cleaning and disinfection practices.

 - The cleaning and disinfection of essential areas, such as washrooms, garbage bins, etc. should be prioritized over non-essential amenities such as play equipment.

 - Picnic tables should be cleaned and disinfected by staff after a camper checks out.

 - Where sporting equipment is made available to campers, each piece of equipment should be signed out and cleaned and disinfected after every use (e.g. life jackets, tennis rackets and soccer balls).